jasonbayton/11ty/_src/android/advisories/android-15-pixel-issues.md

 ## Delegated scopes undetectable in the work profile

+**As of December 9th, this has been fixed by Android engineering**

-One affecting me directly as I spend more time adding delegated admin features to [PACKAGE SEARCH](/projects/package-search) and [MANAGED INFO](/projects/managed-info), it's seemingly not possible to fetch managed scopes from within the work profile in 15.
+~~One affecting me directly as I spend more time adding delegated admin features to [PACKAGE SEARCH](/projects/package-search) and [MANAGED INFO](/projects/managed-info), it's seemingly not possible to fetch managed scopes from within the work profile in 15.
 I've tested this again in the company-owned work profile and personally-owned work profile deployment scenario.
-When calling:
+When calling:~~

 ```kotlin
 val dpm = context.getSystemService(Context.DEVICE_POLICY_SERVICE) as DevicePolicyManager
 val delegatedScopes = dpm.getDelegatedScopes(null, context.packageName)
 ```

-The expected response if a scope has been delegated is `[CERT_INSTALL]` (for example).
-What returns instead is `[]`.
+~~The expected response if a scope has been delegated is `[CERT_INSTALL]` (for example).
+What returns instead is `[]`.~~

-In testing on a Pixel 6 Pro running Android 14, I faced no issue from within the work profile.
+~~In testing on a Pixel 6 Pro running Android 14, I faced no issue from within the work profile.
 Likewise on 15 this works perfectly fine from the parent profile, in a fully managed deployment scenario.
 It also works fine on the Pixel 6 Pro when updated to 15 as a company-owned device, but I can replicate it on personally-owned (BYOD), so it's something of an inconsistent one.
-Below are two Pixels, one on 14 and one on 15 leveraging the exact same policy as a company-owned work profile device:
+Below are two Pixels, one on 14 and one on 15 leveraging the exact same policy as a company-owned work profile device:~~

 ![image showing device identifier](https://cdn.bayton.org/uploads/2024/missing_scope.png)

-### Workaround
+### ~~Workaround~~

-Nothing I'm aware of just yet.
+~~Nothing I'm aware of just yet.~~

-This has been escalated to Android engineering.
+~~This has been escalated to Android engineering.~~

 ## Disappearance of distributed applications